Bay Area Rapid Transit District: Expansion

-The Silicon Valley BART Extension, managed by VTA is a 6 mile extension of BART service to San Jose and Santa Clara in Santa Clara County.
+The Silicon Valley BART Extension, managed by the VTA, is a 6-mile extension of BART service to San Jose and Santa Clara in Santa Clara County.
 Phase I was completed with the opening of the Berryessa/North San José station in 2020, which is the first BART station in San Jose.
-Phase II includes the build-out to Little Portugal with the 28th St/Little Portugal Station, Downtown San Jose with the Downtown San Jose station, Diridon Station, and into the City of Santa Clara with the Santa Clara Station.
-Construction and testing is expected to be completed 2028-2030.
+Phase II includes the build-out to Little Portugal with the 28th Street/Little Portugal station, Downtown San Jose with the Downtown San José station, Diridon station, and into the City of Santa Clara with the Santa Clara station.
+Construction and testing is expected to be completed 2028–2030.

 Governance

 The BART district is split into nine electorals districts, each of which elects one board member.
 The elections are staggered so that directors serve four year terms, with half the board up for election every two years.
 Odd-numbered districts (1, 3, 5, 7, and 9) vote in presidential election years, while even-numbered districts (2, 4, 6, and 8) vote in midterm election years.

 One board member acts as president.
 The board members hire and fire five officers: the general manager, controller-treasurer, independent police auditor, general counsel, and district secretary.